mdssjc/mds/arquitetura/principios-padroes.md

 * **REP** - _The Reuse-Release Equivalence Principle_: _the granule of reuse is the granule of release_.

+* **CRP** - _The Commom-Reuse Principle_: _the classes in a package are reused together.
+If you reuse one of the classes in a package, you reuse them all_.

 ### Granularidade

 ### Estabilidade